DivyanshijainDj/DivyanshijainDj/README.md

 I am a final year computer science candidate at [College of technology and Engineering](https://www.ctae.ac.in/).
 A problem solver, tech enthusiast & Coder exploring different fields of Computer Science.

+Happy to meet new people and always excited for challenging opportunities!!

 **I am open to**:

 - :+1: any collobration work,